 However, IP spoofing is considered illegal if someone pretends to be someone else by using their IP and commits cyber crimes such as identity theft.

-Detecting bad actors who spoofed source IP addresses is close to impossible.
-However, there are a few different methods that can help prevent or protect you from IP spoofing:
+Detecting IP spoofing is next to impossible.
+And even if detected, it can be too late.
+However, there are a few methods to protect yourself from IP spoofing:

 It’s almost impossible for an everyday user to spot IP spoofing, but to minimize the risks, you should: